Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-The gorgeous, turquoise blue waters of McLeod Lake with its backdrop of forested mountains is a postcard-worthy example of a mountain lake in California.
-An easy half-mile hiking trail separates the lake from the parking lot which deters many people and leaves the lake much less crowded than others in the Mammoth lakes basin.
+An easy half-mile hiking trail separates the lake from the parking lot.
+This leaves the lake much less crowded than others in the Mammoth Lakes Basin.

 📍 Google Maps